Welcome to our official guide to Galway Racecourse.

 At the end of 2019, Ballybrit Racecourse was granted planning permission for large extension and comprehensive refurbishment.
 This project is expected to commence in 2021 and will include the demolition of several older facilities as well as the construction of a new parade ring, new spectator viewing platforms, a new restaurant and a myriad of new hospitality facilities.
 We can’t wait to see the results.

 Galway Racecourse History

-The future for Galway Racecourse looks bright, and the planned refurbishments and extensions should help propel the venue’s success to even further heights.
+The future for Galway Races looks bright, and the planned refurbishments and extensions should help propel the venue’s success to even further heights.

 A whopping 150,000 racegoers attend the festival each year and the city is buzzing for the entire week with restaurants, bars and hotels packed from people from all over Ireland indeed the whole world.